kfb1007/azure_devops_security_agent/README.md

 4. **Storage Layer**: Stores alerts in a SQLite database
 5. **Analysis Module**: Provides querying and analysis capabilities

-## Azure Resource Graph Integration

-While Azure Resource Graph is a powerful tool for querying Azure resources, it does not natively support querying Azure DevOps Advanced Security alerts.
-The agent uses the Azure DevOps REST APIs directly to collect alert data.

-For scenarios where correlation with Azure resources is needed, consider:
-1. Using the agent to collect alert data
-2. Storing the data in a format queryable by Resource Graph (e.g., Log Analytics)
-3. Using Resource Graph to query the stored data alongside other Azure resources

 ## Troubleshooting

 ### Common Issues